The Best There Is At What They Do1 of 13

-No surprises here – Hugh Jackman’s first solo outing as Wolverine is widely reviled, not just for its confusing, hole-riddled plot and character portrayals that were completely divested from their comic book origins.
+No surprises here – Hugh Jackman’s first solo outing as Wolverine is widely reviled, with fans caling out its confusing, hole-riddled plot and character portrayals that were completely divested from their comic book origins.

 It’s hard to find much positive to say about the film, however it did cement Jackman as a leading man, with enough presence and charisma to carry even a mostly irredeemable movie on his broad shoulders.

-X-Men: The Last Stand3 of 11X-Men: The Last Stand is a sub-par movie made worse by being the follow-up to one of the most loved films in the X-Men franchise.
+X-Men: The Last Stand is widely regarded as a sub-par movie (58% on the Tomatometer, for instance) sub-par movie made worse by being the follow-up to one of the most loved films in the X-Men franchise.
 Director Brett Ratner took over for Bryan Singer in the director’s chair for the film, and though it picked up threads from X2, Ratner’s vision didn’t mesh well with the previous direction of the franchise.

 X3 may be the pinnacle of the film franchise’s notorious story inconsistency, with threads pulled, dropped, and abandoned time and time again throughout the film.
 Coupled with hacky bits more concerned with visual flair and instantly dated gags than character growth, X3 nearly put a nail in the X-Men’s coffin.

-X-Men: Apocalypse4 of 11X-Men: Apocalypse has a lot going for it, despite being a bit of a dud overall.
+X-Men: Apocalypse has a lot going for it, despite being a bit of a dud overall.
 The younger, recast core X-Men team shared winning chemistry, and the script channeled the X-Men’s mid-90s golden years (for better and worse), delivering a film that was far more recognizable to longtime X-Men fans than many previous entries in the series.

 However, the story dragged in many places, and leapt too far in others.
 And a long interlude featuring Wolverine – which admittedly delivered the character’s berserker intensity fans have longed to see onscreen – took too much away from the newer cast and the overall plot.
 Apocalypse also further muddied certain aspects of the movie timeline and continuity – but that’s a typical ailment of many X-Men films.

 Even though it fell part by the movie’s end, The Wolverine was a big step in the right direction for Hugh Jackman’s solo career as the Canadian mutant.
 Drawing heavily on Chris Claremont and Frank Miller’s 80s Wolverine series, The Wolverine brought Logan to Japan and pitted him against enemies like Viper and the Silver Samurai – so, you know, classic Wolverine stuff.

 The Wolverine also contained the best Wolverine action choreography in the X-Men films yet, with Logan tearing his way through gangsters, ninjas, and even giant robots.
 Had it gone just a bit farther with its set-pieces, or had a climax that fared a little better, The Wolverine could have easily made it higher on this list.

 X-Men can be considered the starting point of the current superhero movie boom.
 After Blade proved that comic book franchises could still break new ground and reach a mass audience, X-Men proved that superhero movies didn’t have to be bound to the campy elements that dominated the genre in the years leading up to the film.

 Though it strayed from its comic book roots, and parts of it feel dated now, X-Men remains one of the standards of superhero films.
 From its spot-on casting and winning script to its sleek visuals, X-Men set the stage for the films that came after.

 X-Men: First Class is an odd entry in the main X-Men canon.
 Though it wasn’t quite a reboot, it did aim to refocus a franchise that had become unmoored thanks to a sequel and spin-off that underperformed back-to-back.
 With director Matthew Vaughan’s stylish eye, and the unassailable chemistry of stars Michael Fassbender and James McAvoy, First Class seemed like a new beginning for the franchise, until director Bryan Singer returned for X-Men: Days of Future Past and brought the franchise back in line with his own vision.

 Still, without First Class, some of the best parts of the more recent X-Men films would not have been possible, including the star-studded cast and story elements more closely influenced by comic books.
 Despite feeling a bit out of place in the overall X-Men movie canon, it remains a fan favorite.

 For many fans, X2 is still a high point of the franchise.
 After the first X-Men established the premise of the team’s film world, X2 went deeper into the X-Men mythos and truly capitalized not just on director Bryan Singer’s developing understanding of mutant-driven action, but on the soap opera elements that have been a hallmark of the X-Men’s long history.

 Not only that, X2 dug deep into X-Men comic book lore, adapting elements of the stories “God Loves, Man Kills” and “The Dark Phoenix Saga” for a film that left many viewers hungry for X2’s ill-fated follow-up.

 Despite having arguably the loosest ties to the larger X-Men film franchise, Deadpool is one of the most successful and beloved entries in the series.
 A true labor of love for star Ryan Reynolds, Deadpool took nearly a decade to make it to the screen, but when it finally did, it paid dividends.

 With a story just deep enough to allow Reynolds’ Wade Wilson to chew through bullets, bad guys, and scenery alike, tightly focused action, and a wicked sense of humor, Deadpool had everything fans of the character and of the franchise could want.

-X-Men: Days of Future Past10 of 11The irony of X-Men: Days of Future Past topping this list is that the movie was intended to fix some of the mess laid by some of the X-Men franchise's most poorly regarded films.
-Despite batting clean-up, Days of Future Past delivered not just some of the best action of the series, but arguably the most intense character moments.
+Despite batting clean-up on some of the franchise's continuity boondoggles, Days of Future Past delivered not just some of the best action of the series, but arguably the most intense character moments.

 1 of 13

 2 of 13

 3 of 13

 4 of 13

 5 of 13

 6 of 13

 7 of 13

 8 of 13

 9 of 13

 10 of 13

 11 of 13